-Pope Francis Expresses 'Shame' and 'Sorrow' Over Latest Abuse Allegations
+Pope Francis Expresses 'Shame And Sorrow' Over Pennsylvania Abuse Allegations

 "By finding almost no cases after 2002, the Grand Jury's conclusions are consistent with previous studies showing that Catholic Church reforms in the United States drastically reduced the incidence of clergy child abuse," the statement said.

-"In the United States, the report follows the resignation of the former archbishop of Washington, D.C., Theodore McCarrick, after allegations that he sexually abuse of adults and minors for decades.
+"In the United States, the report follows the resignation of the former archbishop of Washington, D.C., Theodore McCarrick, after allegations that he sexually [abused] adults and minors for decades.
 Cardinal McCarrick, 88, is the first cardinal in the church's hierarchy to resign over sex abuse allegations."

-Similar clerical sex abuse scandals have emerged in Europe, Australia and most recently in Chile, severely undermining the moral authority and credibility of the Catholic Church.
+Similar clerical sex abuse scandals have emerged in Europe, Australia and, most recently, Chile, severely undermining the moral authority and credibility of the Catholic Church.

-The statement sought to assure victims that Pope Francis "is on their side" and vowed to "root out this tragic horror."
+The statement sought to assure victims that Francis "is on their side" and vowed to "root out this tragic horror."